paradigmxyz/mesc/cli/README.md

 # Cli MESC Implementation

-This is a reference cli implementation of the Multi Endpoint Single Configuration standard.
+This is a reference cli implementation of the Multiple Endpoint Shared Configuration standard.

 ## Contents
 - [Installation](#installation)